KamodoCoder/Wasabi/README.md

 --> Be friendly and non-toxic

-Please obey this rules, or you may be banned, but don't feel constrained.
+Please obey these rules, or you may be banned, but don't feel constrained.